 Right now I have no tingling or numbness in both hands and feet.
 I can climb the stairs with no difficulty.
 My knees are way much stronger and I can tie my shoes, bottom up my shirt or pick coins with my fingers.
 However all of that came with a price tag attached.
 I have gained 25% more weight.
 My feet retain fluids.
 I got some problems with my vision and something resembling cataracts have appeared in the corner of my left eye while the right eye is always flood with extra lacrimal fluid.

 I could finally see the Neurologist and he told me to reduce the amount of Prednisone I was taking to half, meaning 25ml.
 He also said that IVIG treatment was way much better than Prednisone.
 I reduced Prednisone to 12.5ml independently to what he said because it was the norm in most of the treatments I read.
 Every Neurologist recommends to reduce the amount of Prednisone little by little until you get off the hook.
 I do not support auto medication but I was in a desperate situation and had to make an exception.
 Thanks God I am almost 90% recuperated and only dealing with swollen feet.

-I hope my experience with CIDP helps in some way.
+I hope my experience with CIDP help you guys somehow.